Over Hill & Dale

 Montana, Idaho, Washington State

-Leaving Glacier on a fine cloudless day, stopped at Eddie’s restaurant for some road food, and to say good-bye to Eddie the Grizzly, my new drinking buddy, got to view a great puppet show about ecology before leaving, the show is geared for the education of youngsters, nothing like a stuffed Moose to start your day.
-I did pick-up a book on Blackfoot called Mythology of the Blackfoot Indians.
+Leaving Glacier on a fine cloudless day, stopped at Eddie’s restaurant for some road food, and to say good-bye to Eddie the Grizzly,

 Out of the park on Rt.
 2 on the Westside of the Continental divide, by the Huckleberry Patch, since 1949, thinking about the day and the next blog, a quote, sure someone has said this,” the revolution will not be televised, it will be blogged” if no one has said this, then I lay claim to it.
 TM!I am getting closer to the Northwest, I spy a Coffee cart, then a Les Schwab Tire Shop, our tire store out west, great service, and free beef, too.
 Into Kalispell, for an oil change, a town of Cowboy hats and Cadillac’s, four wheelers like to come up close to Skate, over sized, small penis rednecks, the theme for this day, What’s with the Size and Might Thing in America?, don’t they know, that the Chinese own the title to their truck and land.

 I need to read Charlie Russell’s work for a laugh, passing Little Bitterroot Lake, then the Flathead Nation Forest, pass Marion, home of Skydiver Blonde, the Lang Creek Brewery, the smell of mountain pine trees as the day warms, lots of lakes, fishing in the northern states everywhere, our way of life, pass the Kickin’ Horse Saloon, Extreme Fire Danger now in the Renewable forest, cut or burn then replant, thoughts ‘I want a large one-room log cabin’, on this stretch of road.
-26 crosses, 5 since the park , then 3 more before Libby, that’s 34 total souls to die on this road, the Kootenai Forest and Falls,
+26 crosses, 5 since the park , then 3 more before Libby, that’s 34 total souls to die on this road,

 Into Idaho, a state bordering my own, Ponderosa Pines stand tall, pass Moyer Springs, into Bonner’s Ferry, Chevron, my gas company, have not seen one since Virginia, only in the parks, they have a pet project, conservation, good debate there, they seem to be in the west mostly, or around National Parks.